SolHarshraj2250/python-project/README.md

 - Windows/Linux
 - Anaconda3 Navigator

-## Please Follow these Steps after downloading & extracking zip folder For Runnning this Project:-
+## Please Follow these Steps after downloading & extrackting zip folder For Runnning this Project:-
 1. Install Pytorch and PyQt5 in your Anaconda Navigator From Anaconda Prompt (Not by Usual Command Prompt) through Below Commands:-
 - conda install -c pytorch pytorch (For Pytorch)
 - conda install -c anaconda pyqt or conda install -c dsdale24 pyqt5